HPiArolas/global-covid-yll/README.md

 # Code file descriptions

-(NEEDS REVIEW ENRIQUE)
+- `A0 - Functions.R`: declares functions for age harmonization, population interpolation, and excess mortality estimation.
+- `A1 - Weekly_deaths_ages_harmonization`: harmonizes STMF weekly mortality data into 5-year age groups.
+- `A2 - Weekly_exposures_interpolation`: interpolates annual population estimates into weekly.
+- `A3 - Deaths_master`: merges weekly deaths and population, and adding variables for baseline mortality estimation.
-- `A - 1_Mortality_baseline.R`: mortality baseline etimation from weekly mortality.
+- `A4 - Baseline_mortality`: estimates baseline mortality.
-- `A - 2_Excess_mortality_2020`: calculations of 2020 excess mortality.
+- `A5 - Excess_mortality_ages_0_95`: summarizes excess mortality.
+- `A6 - Plots_deaths_baseline_excess`: plots excess mortality estimates.

-- `A - Excess deaths`: prepares final deaths output.
+- `A7 - Excess_deaths_and_COVerAGE`: prepares final excess deaths output.
 - `B - Excess YLL.R`: calculations of YLL for excess mortality.
 - `B - Other Causes YLL.R`: calculations of YLL for other causes of mortality.
 - `B - Projected YLL.R`: calculations of YLL for projected scenarios.